 The Centre for Rural and Remote Mental Health (CRRMH) is committed to supporting the mental health and wellbeing of farmers, their families and drought-affected communities.

-The Rural Adversity Mental Health Program (RAMHP) is one of our major programs and links people to appropriate mental health support through training workplace and community members to recognise and provide support to someone who they think may be experiencing a mental health problem.
-Currently, we have 19 RAMHP Coordinators located across NSW.
+The Rural Adversity Mental Health Program (RAMHP) links people to appropriate mental health support through training workplace and community members to recognise and provide support to someone who they think may be experiencing a mental health problem.

 To find a RAMHP Coordinator in your local area – click on the postcode locator.